petrj/NetworkReading/README.md

 # NetworkReading
-Powershell module for capturing network traffic (using ngrep)
+Powershell module for capturing GET requests of network traffic (using ngrep)

 Can be used for live capturing of all (m3u8) streams in any browser